tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 Based on the MQ Keda demo at https://github.com/ibm-messaging/mq-dev-patterns/tree/master/Go-K8s with the ACE Maven/Tekton pipeline taken from https://github.com/ot4i/ace-demo-pipeline and modified.

+Note that until https://github.com/kedacore/keda/issues/1938 is in a release, the admin credentials for the keda QM polling need to be attached to the application container.

 ## Scenario description (in progress)

 ACE replaces the consumer container in the MQ demo, and the rest is similar from a Keda point of view.